A guide to fix Logjam vulnerability in Apache HTTP & Nginx webserver

 Apache HTTP Server

-Disable export cipher by adding following in SSL configuration file.
+Disable export cipher by adding the following in the SSL configuration file.

 ssl_ciphers '!EXPORT'; #Note: - If you already have ssl_ciphers configured, you just need to add !EXPORT in existing line instead of adding new one.